tylpk1216/KoboPageTurner/README.md

 ## KoboPageTurner
 When I knew the KoboCloud project, I wanted to follow its concept to run a Web Server on Kobo device(Clara HD).
 When the Web Sever receives API, it will simulate to turn a page by sending touch event to touch panel.

+It can run on different Kobo device in theory.
+Just make sure two things:
+01. What is the touch panel of your Kobo device?
+02. Do we adjust X or Y to match your panel ?

 ## Architecture
 ![Architecture](Doc/KoboPageTurner.png)